 Saturdays, Sept.
 21-Oct.
 26

-Located 10 miles northwest of Gettysburg, the National Apple Harvest Festival began 51 years ago with the Adams County Fruitgrowers Association.
-With six stages and demonstrations including chainsaw carving, a display of live birds of prey and Native American dancing, the festival has grown significantly in recent years.
+Located 10 miles northwest of Gettysburg, the National Apple Harvest Festival began 54 years ago with the Adams County Fruitgrowers Association.
+With six stages and demonstrations including chainsaw carving, a display of antique and classic cars and Native American dancing, the festival has grown significantly in recent years.
 Apple butter made hot from the kettle, applesauce made from scratch and apple fritters are available for visitors to taste.

 This spectacular fall festival commemorates the key strategic battle of the French & Indian War at Fort Ligonier.
-Battle reenactments, 150 juried craftsmen, specialty foods, entertainment, a huge parade and a performance by the U.S. Marine Corps Band are just a few of the highlights of this festival, now celebrating its 56th year.
+Battle reenactments, 150 juried craftsmen, specialty foods, entertainment, free wine tasting, a huge parade and a performance by the U.S. Marine Corps Band are just a few of the highlights of this festival, now celebrating its 59th year.

 Philadelphia Cheesesteak Festival - Philadelphia and the Countryside

-Celebrating its legacy as the birthplace of the cheesesteak, Philadelphia will be hosting its first-ever major Cheesesteak Festival this fall at Lincoln Financial Field.
-More than 40 vendors from across the city will be in attendance with samples of the Philly favorite for guests to enjoy.
-The event will feature carnival games, live entertainment, a cheesesteak eating competition and the construction of the world’s largest cheesesteak.
-Tickets range from $20-$60 and are available online.
+Celebrating its legacy as the birthplace of the cheesesteak, Philadelphia will be hosting its 3rd annual Cheesesteak Festival this fall at 2300 Arena.
+More 25+ vendors from across the city will be in attendance with samples of Philly favorites for guests to enjoy.
+The event will feature carnival games, live entertainment, a cheesesteak-eating competition and a craft beer garden.
+Tickets range from $10-$50 and are available online.